xraypy/xraylarch/doc/installation.rst

 The latest release version of Larch is |release|.

 Larch is in active and continuing development.
-The goal is to release a new version every few months, but without specific timelines.
+The goal is to release a new version every six months or so, but without specific timelines.
 Larch's tools for XAFS data analysis and working with XRF data and XRF maps from X-ray microprobes are working and ready for general use.
 There may be bugs and unintended features, and some missing or incomplete desired features as we